da667/Autosnort/Autosnort - CentOS/autosnort-centOS-README.txt

 -autosnort-centOS script changes:

---If you elect to install a web server and mysql as a part of a web installation the following changes are made:
+--If you elect to install a web server and mysql as a part of a web IDS console installation, the following changes are made:
 ---httpd.conf is backed up to /etc/httpd
 ---ssl.conf is moved/backed up to /etc/httpd I found that ssl.conf will interfere with https virtual hosts if not moved.
 ---mod_ssl is now installed with httpd
----openssl is called and generates a private and a self-signed certificate as a part of the web server and database installation.
+---openssl is called, generates a private key, and a self-signed certificate as a part of the web server and database installation.

 snorby script changes: